-The fair value of debt, excluding amounts classified as held for sale, was approximately \$385 million and \$613 million at December 31, 2015 and December 31, 2014, respectively.
+The fair value of debt, excluding amounts classified as held for sale, was approximately \$389 million and \$385 million as of December 31, 2016 and 2015, respectively.
 Fair value estimates were based on quoted market prices or current rates for the same or similar issues, or on the current rates offered to the Company for debt of the same remaining maturities.
-Accordingly, the Company's debt is classified as Level 1, "Market Prices" and Level 2, "Other Observable Inputs" in the fair value hierarchy, respectively.
+Accordingly, the Company's debt is classified as Level 1 "Market Prices," and Level 2 "Other Observable Inputs" in the fair value hierarchy, respectively.